FAQs

 All upcoming courses are listed on the CQI DATABASE in real time.
 To view upcoming courses, log into the DATABASE, and select UPCOMING COURSES.
 Each course lists the instructor(s), location and details.
 If you have questions, please contact the instructor directly.

-Post-Harvesting Processing
+Processing Program

 • You will not be in a physical classroom space with your instructor and fellow students.